hphelion/documentation/cli.unix.articles.managedkeypairs.md

 * No new feature requests will be honored
 * Bug reports will be accepted

-HP Helion Cloud has contributed the Unix CLI back to the open source community, and you can get support, access the documentation, and download the source code [here](https://github.com/hpcloud/unix_cli).
+HP Helion Public Cloud has contributed the Unix CLI back to the open source community, and you can get support, access the documentation, and download the source code [here](https://github.com/hpcloud/unix_cli).

 _________________________________________

-Accessing Linux instances with the Unix CLI for HP Helion Cloud is easier than ever with managed key pairs.
+Accessing Linux instances with the Unix CLI for HP Helion Public Cloud is easier than ever with managed key pairs.
 When you add a new key with the `-o` option, it is saved in your home directory under `~/.hpcloud/keypairs/`.
 When you create a server with that key pair, the CLI saves that information.
 See the following examples for some details:

 * [Creating a key pair using the -o flag](#CreatingaNewKeyPair)
 * [Creating a server using that new key pair](#CreatingaServer)